telerik/reporting-docs/knowledge-base/customize-column-chart-bar-borders.md

 2. Expand the **DataPointStyle** property of the selected bar.
 3. To define the appearance of the bar borders, use the **LineWidth**, **LineColor**, and **LineStyle** properties.
    - **LineWidth**: Sets the thickness of the border.
 If it's set to 0, no border will be displayed.
 To show the border, specify a positive value, such as `5px`.
-   - **LineColor**: Determines the colour of the border.
+   - **LineColor**: Determines the color of the border.
-   - **LineStyle**: Defines the style of the borderline, such as solid, dashed, or dotted.
+   - **LineStyle**: Defines the style of the border lines, such as solid, dashed, or dotted.

 The following screenshot shows what the bar would look like with borders.